Lukc/tartines-www/rules.md

 ## Procedure

-The [Council] *may* decide to open a vote for any particular point on a meeting’s agenda.
+A [Council] member *may* decide to open a vote for any reason and at any time.
-Votes *should* only be opened during the meeting in which they are discussed.
-If such an opportunity has been missed, it *may* be created again by adding that same point to the next meeting’s agenda.

-Opening a vote outside of a meeting could lead to members of the Council not being informed about it, potentially being notified too late to be able to vote meaningfully.
+All Council members *must* be notified of new votes having been opened as soon as they are opened.

 Once a vote is opened, members of the Council *may* start voting “in favor”, “blank” or “against” the motion.
 The vote *must* remain open for 7 days unless an [exceptional derogation](#exceptional-derogations) is accorded.